Livestock Disease Control Regulations 2017

 The Regulations affect a variety of livestock industry stakeholders, including:

-- Primary producers: Primary producers (including hobby producers and people who own livestock as pets) breed and raise livestock such as cattle, sheep, goats, pigs, chickens, horses, alpacas, bees and aquaculture.
+- Primary producers: Primary producers (including hobby producers and people who own livestock as pets) breed and raise livestock such as cattle, sheep, goats, pigs, chickens, horses, alpacas, camels, bees and aquaculture.

 - Stock and station agents: Stock and station agents act as brokers for primary producers and sell livestock via private sales, from farm to farm, private auctions, directly to abattoirs, or through saleyards.